 Balloons make for a great Valentine’s Day gift, but if you’re not careful, they can leave you and thousands of others in the dark.

-Not only can balloons knock out power, the short circuit from the balloon can cause power lines to fall to the ground, creating a dangerous situation.
+Love may not be a science, but delivering energy is — Mylar balloons that come into contact with power lines act as a conductor, creating a short circuit.
+Not only can balloons knock out power, the short circuit from the balloon also can cause power lines to fall to the ground, creating a dangerous situation.

-• Snuggle safely together.
+- Snuggle safely together.
 When you’re done using your electric blanket, turn it off to reduce the risk of fire.

-• Install a carbon monoxide (CO) detector together.
+- Buy a carbon monoxide (CO) detector together.
 The risk of CO poisoning is greater during the winter months.
 Stay safe and install a CO detector.

 - Focus on Energy together.
 Check out our partners at Focus on Energy for instant discounts on energy-efficient products like LED bulbs, smart thermostats and power strips.
 You may even qualify for a free energy-saving kit.